DizzyBurls/Matplotlib_Challenge/Instructions/Pymaceuticals/README.md

 	To run these scripts:

-	(1) Open the Jupyter Source File which can be found in my Git Hub repository.
+	(1) Open the Jupyter Source File (pymaceutical_starter) which can be found in my Git Hub repository.

 	(2) Run it in a Jupyter notebook.